Ulysses S. Grant Jr.: Career

-Grant served as personal secretary to his father for part of the time he was president, and as Assistant United States Attorney in New York.
+Grant served as personal secretary to his father for the last year of his administration, and later held the position of Assistant United States Attorney in New York.

 Grant then worked in private practice and became wealthy.
-He partnered in a banking and brokerage firm with Ferdinand Ward.
-Grant and his father each put $100,000 in the firm, as two of the four partners, and asked veterans and millionaires to invest.
-Neither Grant practiced due diligence in overseeing the operations of the firm, Grant & Ward.
+He entered into a partnership in a banking and brokerage firm with Ferdinand Ward.
+Grant and his father each invested $100,000 in the firm as two of the four partners, and sought investments from veterans and millionaires.
+However, neither Grant practiced due diligence in overseeing the operations of the firm, Grant & Ward.